Prdevoney/POOSD-PodcastBook-Web/README.md

   ```
   npm run dev
   ```
+  This will run the server (Express.js app) on localhost:5000

   ### API Structure
   * The request is processed by the app.js file in the main directory
   * From there it routes the request to the proper file and endpoint in the 'routes' folder